 Q: Is there anything I can get along the way, before the Grand Prizes?

 A: Yes!
-Those who progress through Tier 2 of the program receive a letter from Dr. Wayne Carlson, Vice Provost for Undergraduate Studies and Dean of Undergraduate Education, sent to your supervisor.
-This letter will indicate that you have made a significant contribution to your professional development, and should be recognized for your efforts.
+Those who progress through Tier 2 of the program receive a letter from Dr. Beth Hume, Vice Provost for Undergraduate Studies and Dean of Undergraduate Education, sent to your supervisor.
+This letter will indicate that you have made a significant contribution to your professional development and should be recognized for your efforts.